Research

 Biology of Language

-I’ve long been interested in the evolution, genetics, neurobiology, Exposed Brain and development of language, in particular the interaction between memory and language that gives rise to regular and irregular phenomena.
+I’ve long been interested in the evolution, genetics, neurobiology, and development of language, in particular the interaction between memory and language that gives rise to regular and irregular phenomena.
 In recent years I’ve collaborated on projects that have studied specific language impairment, intracranial recordings of language processing, critical periods in language acquisition, and language development in monozygotic and dizygotic twins.
 Collaborators include Ned SahinEric HalgrenHeather van der LelyJennifer Ganger, Joshua Hartshorne, and Paul Bloom.

 Cognitive and Behavioral Genetics